 Jesus came to them and said, “All authority in heaven and on earth has been given to me.”

 The Bible itself doesn’t give itself authority.
 All authority has been given to Jesus and Jesus alone.
 Christians are not under the law and are not a part of the covenant made between God and ancient Israel.
-That means the first half of the Bible, while great and useful, is not there to give Christians instruction on how to live.
+That means the first half of the Bible, while great and useful, is not there to instruct Christians on how to live.
 As Christians, we do not live under long lists of rules and obligations.
 We have only two laws: love God with all your heart and soul and mind, and love your neighbor as yourself (Matthew 22:37-40).
 Women don’t have to marry their rapists anymore!

 When we simply say we believe in the “Biblical view” of something, we leave ourselves open to dangerous and evil things.
 The Bible is filled with examples, even from “heroes of the faith,” that Christians should not be following.
 We don’t want to have a “Biblical view”; we want to have a “Christ-centered view.”
 Following the Bible can lead you to war, genocide, slavery, and polygamy.
 Following Jesus will not.

 Our words have meaning.
 We need to stop saying phrases like “the Biblical view of ____” in context to what views Christians should hold.
 On most topics, the Bible doesn’t have just one view; it has multiple.
 And even if the Bible does have a single view on a topic, it isn’t the Bible that is our authority—it is Jesus Christ.